AlexPoone/universal_best_practices/README.md

 21. **Mobile-first approach** for Web page/application: When previewing webpage changes, always check the **mobile** site first.

 22. EXPLAIN that the new Microsoft Edge browser is essentially Chromium, the base of Google Chrome.
-There is little point conducting unit tests with the browser.
+There is little point repeating unit tests if you have done them on Chrome.

 ## Yet...
 Technicalities are NOT the Most Important!
 Just be proper: